11ume/kable/README.md

 ## Features

-* Automatic service discovery
+* Automatic service discovery.
-* Simply, easy to use and implement
+* Simply, easy to use and implement.
-* Completely decentralized, no single point of failure
+* Completely decentralized, no single point of failure.
-* Each node keeps track of its own state, and knows in each moment in which state yours node peers are
+* Each node keeps track of its own state, and knows in each moment in which state yours node peers. are
-* Secured, encrypting sensitive information of each emitted datagram
+* Secured, encrypting sensitive information of each emitted datagram.
-* Horizontally scalable, support node process replication
+* Horizontally scalable, support node process replication.
-* Intelligent node load balancing applying round robin algorithm
+* Intelligent node load balancing applying round robin algorithm.
 * Agnostic, works in conjunction with any technology, Nest.js, Micro.js, Express.js, Apollo, MQTT, ZeroMQ, etc.
 * Can monitor external resources through their sentinel nodes like kable-pg, kable-mongo etc.
-* No need externals  DNS servers, load balancers or centralized systems of service discovery.
+* No need externals DNS servers, load balancers or centralized systems of discovery service.

 <br>